Is there moisture in your crawl space? This could take the form of anything from condensation all the way up to small pools or even flooding.

-It’s easy to ignore a damp crawlspace.
-You can’t see it.
+It’s easy to ignore a damp crawl space since you can’t always see it.
 However, this moisture can cause mold growth which decreases the air quality throughout your home.
 This mold can even lead to serious health problems for you and your family.
-Beyond that, moisture in your crawlspace can attract pests and rot the foundation of your home.
+Beyond that, moisture in your crawl space can attract pests and rot the foundation of your home.

-Here are some tips for crawlspace water removal.
+Here are 6 tips for crawl space water removal:

 You may also want to hire a contractor to assess how much damage the water caused.
 Check whether your insurance covers it.
 Your homeowner’s insurance won’t pay unless the water came from a faulty pipe.
 You most likely have other types of insurance, however.
 Replace any damaged items from your home.

 The professional will also have to sanitize your crawlspace.
 If the water damage is from a sewer pipe, it’s going to be really gross and leave behind contaminants even after it’s been dried up.
 The mold will also need to be treated by an expert.
-This is all part of the crawlspace water removal process.
-1
+This is all part of the crawl space water removal process.

 The easiest way to deal with this problem is not to have it in the first place.
 When you’re looking to buy a house, investigate whether the crawlspace builds up water.
 Also look for mold.
 Certain types of mold can make you sick or even potentially kill you.
 Hire an inspector before buying a house.